JM89/personalfinancemanager/PFM.Api/README.md

 # PFM API

-This API has a currently a monolithic architecture.
+This API has currently a monolithic architecture.

 ## Pre-requisites